Preliminary Economic Assessment

 Market studies suggest that lithium hydroxide will be in increasing demand as a feedstock for lithium ion battery cathode chemistries.
 Consequently, Avalon has developed a process flowsheet to make lithium hydroxide from its petalite.
 The potential for production of high grade lithium hydroxide (99.9%) was demonstrated through laboratory test work performed in 2015. and this testwork was included within a positive Preliminary Economic Assessment completed in September 2016 (see section below).

 In February 2017, Avalon announced that laboratory testwork on the lithium mica lepidolite found at Separation Rapids confirmed a 99.88% pure lithium carbonate product could be made from this material.
-Avalon and Lepidico Ltd. of Perth, Australia subsequently entered into a non-binding letter of intent under which it is contemplated that Avalon would sell a minimum of 15,000 tpa of lepidolite concentrate produced from its planned demonstration-scale pilot plant to Lepidico for processing at Lepidico's planned Phase 1 commercial lithium carbonate production facility.
+Avalon and Lepidico Ltd. of Perth, Australia subsequently entered into a non-binding letter of intent under which it is contemplated that Avalon would sell a minimum of 15,000 tpa of lepidolite concentrate produced from its planned phase 1 demonstration plant to Lepidico for processing at Lepidico's planned production facility.

 PRELIMINARY ECONOMIC ASSESSMENT (SEPTEMBER 2016)